 But here’s the thing: I had finished a whole novel!
-Sure, no one, aside from my ever-loving mom and sisters would read it, but I finished it.
+Sure, no one, aside from my ever-loving mom would read it, but I finished it.
 And that meant I could do it again.

 The next time, I tried writing the kind of book I loved to read.
 It was full of excitement and drama and even a little magic.
 I liked the story when it was finished, but I knew it wasn’t great.
 Why?
 It didn’t read like a story I would write.
 It read like a story I wrote to sound like other writers.
 Does that make sense?

 But once again, I had finished.
 And that meant I could do it again.
 This time, I wrote a story only I could tell.
 I shared it the way I would tell a friend a story.
 I love that novel, and so did my friend and agent, Nicole, but publishers didn’t agree that it was ready for bookshelves.